-RMU’s program in English as a Second Language prepares teachers to promote the academic success of English language learners, and prepares candidates for the ESL Program Specialist certificate awarded by the Pennsylvania Department of Education.
+RMU’s program in English as a Second Language is a collaboration with the Beaver Valley Intermediate Unit.
+It prepares teachers to promote the academic success of English language learners, and prepares candidates for the ESL Program Specialist certificate awarded by the Pennsylvania Department of Education.

 The 18-credit curriculum is offered fully online, and explores culture, instructional planning, language benchmarks, assessment, and professionalism.
 It helps teachers to be more effective addressing their students' needs through working with families and communities to establish appropriate learning goals and assessment measures.
 It also teaches how to conduct research on the structure and nature of language with the purpose of assisting English learners in academic and non-academic settings.